madaster/madaster.github.io/no/en/building-file-enrich.md

 - Show 3D model; the 3D viewer opens and shows the total model;
 - Show selection in 3D model; the 3D viewer opens and shows the selected element(s).

-If an element is selected in the 3D view, a dialog block appears, with which the elements can be headed/disconnected, or embedded/excluded.
+If an element is selected in the 3D view, a dialog block appears, with which the elements can be linked / unlinked, or included / excluded.
 At this time, the element in question is not yet selected in the list.